-Singer, talk show host and American Idol alum Kelly Clarkson is ready to make a new change in her life.
-The artist has filed court documents to legally change her name to Kelly Brianne.
-Legal documents stated her "desire" for the name change, which would be her first and middle name, "will fully reflect" who she is.
+In Feb.
+2022, singer, talk show host, The Voice coach and inaugural American Idol winner Kelly Clarkson made a bold, new change in her life.
+The artist filed court documents to legally change her name to Kelly Brianne.
+Legal documents acquired by US Weekly stated her "desire" for the name change because her first and middle name, Brianne, "will fully reflect" who she is.

-The documents were officially filed on Monday, Feb.
-14, and a court is set to review the petition on March 28.
-The impact the new name will have on her well-known "Clarkson brand," including The Kelly Clarkson Show, is still unknown.
+The documents were filed on Feb.
+14, 2022 at a Los Angeles court and approved the following month.
+The new name doesn't impact her well-known "Clarkson brand," including The Kelly Clarkson Show.
+She still goes by the Clarkson moniker professionally.

-The legal name change comes after a divorce from ex-husband Brandon Blackstock.
+The legal name change came amid a contentious and well-publicized divorce from ex-husband Brandon Blackstock.
 Clarkson cited irreconcilable differences back in June 2020 after almost seven years of marriage.
-The two share their 7-year-old daughter River Rose and 5-year-old son Remington Alexander.
-The duo reportedly clashed numerous times over their prenuptial agreement and ownership of assets and properties.
+The two share daughter River Rose and son Remington Alexander.

 Enjoy all things country?